 Job Analysis and Design at Google (Alphabet)

 Organizational Design.
-The company’s organizational design enables the company to flexibly address human resource needs.
-The interconnections in the organizational structure of Google (Alphabet) allow human resource managers to easily identify cross-linkages among different parts of the organization and use this information for the processes of job analysis and design.
+The company’s organizational design enables flexible approaches to addressing human resource needs.
+The interconnections in the organizational structure or company structure of Google (Alphabet) allow human resource managers to easily identify cross-linkages among different parts of the organization and use this information for the processes of job analysis and design.
 Thus, Alphabet’s organizational design facilitates and optimizes human resource management activities, particularly in job analysis and design.

 Methods of Job Analysis.
 Google uses a combination of worker-oriented job analysis methods and work-oriented job analysis methods.
-However, the company emphasizes the use of work-oriented job analysis methods in jobs, like those in research and development, as well as jobs in product design and manufacturing.
-Google emphasizes the worker-oriented job analysis methods in jobs that require significant interpersonal skills, such as human resource management positions.
+However, the company emphasizes the use of work-oriented job analysis methods for research and development and for product design and manufacturing.
+Google emphasizes the worker-oriented job analysis methods for jobs that require significant interpersonal skills, such as human resource management positions.

 - Alphabet Inc. – Form 10-K.